Beers4Flags/writeups/2017/xiomara/pwn/secure_pyshell/readme.md

 You can never get out of my jail :)
 ```

-We found a interesting Jail fonction :
+We found an interesting Jail fonction :

 ```BASH
 >>> print(dir())
 ['Jail', '__builtins__', '__cached__', '__doc__', '__file__', '__loader__', '__name__', '__package__', '__spec__', 'a', 'cmd', 'execute', 'intro', 'os', 'sys']
 ```

-But nothing to do with it...
+But nothing to deal with it...

 ```BASH
 >>> print(Jail)